tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 To get started, let's create a recipe for a simple logistic regression model.
 Before training the model, we can use a recipe to create a few new predictors and conduct some preprocessing required by the model.

-Let's initiate a simple recipe to start:
+Let's initiate a new recipe:

 ```r